HariSekhon/Knowledge-Base/best-practices.md

 ## Principle: Time Amplification Effect

 Do not waste your colleagues time.

-If you've spent hours reading through a vendor's code base of Terraform code they want you to deploy or retrofit to your environment, write a 1 page summaary on it so all your colleagues don't have to waste their time repeating the same work.
+If you've spent hours reading through a vendor's code base of Terraform code they want you to deploy or retrofit to your AWS environment, then write a 1 page summary on it so all your colleagues don't have to waste their time repeating the same work!